eddiecmurray/blog/_posts/2020-01-06-find_great_social_studies_lessons_on_icivics.md

 eye_catch: /blog/assets/img/history-4171794_1280.jpg
 ---

 Fun fact: while I always wanted to work in education I thought I would be a social studies teacher instead of an educational technology specialist.
 To make myself more marketable I become certified as an educational technology specialist.
 Since there have been more opportunities for positions as an educational technology specialists that is where I have worked.
-I will always have a soft spot for social studies content and a great resource for finding supplemental resoures as well as full lessons is iCivics.
+I will always have a soft spot for social studies content and a great resource for finding supplemental resources as well as full lessons is iCivics.

 <!--more-->